 - Information concerning the ease of completing the report.

 Cost of Coverage

-The cost of coverage under the program shall be paid by the state, the district, and the employees in the manner provided by Insurance Code, Chapter 1579, Subchapter F, below.
+The cost of coverage under TRS-ActiveCare shall be shared by the state, the district, and the employees, as set forth below.
 Education Code 22.004(c)

 The state shall provide for each covered employee the amount of $900 each state fiscal year or a greater amount as provided by the General Appropriations Act.
 The state contribution shall be distributed through the school finance formulas under Education Code Chapters 48 and 49 and used by districts as provided by Education Code 48.275.
 Insurance Code 1579.251(a)